Kuwait Visa Fee, How to Apply & Eligibility Process

 1. Tourist Visa (eVisa)

-- Eligibility: Available for ~170 nationalities, including India, US, UK.
+- Eligibility: Available for ~170 nationalities, including India, the US, and the UK.

 - Documents: Passport copy, digital photo, travel itinerary, proof of funds.